luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 # Quick Setup Guide

 Okay, now let's get started!
-With your own course concept in mind, you will learn now ho to create and host you Jupyter Book course website.
+With your own course concept in mind, you will learn now how to create and host your Jupyter Book course website.

-If you have any questions, feel free to click on the section titels to dive into the detailed tutorials or get in touch with the group instructor!
+If you have any questions, feel free to click on the section titels to dive into the detailed tutorials or get in touch with me!

 ## 1. [Set up your GitHub account](../1_github/account)
 If you haven't already set up your GitHub account, please go to the [respective section](../1_github/account).